V-J Day in Times Square: Carl Muscarello

 Carl Muscarello was a retired police officer with the New York City Police Department, who relocated to living in Plantation, Florida.
 In 1995, he claimed to be the kissing sailor.
 He claimed that he was in Times Square on August 14, 1945, and that he kissed numerous women.
 A distinctive birthmark on his hand enabled his mother to identify him as the subject.
 Edith Shain initially said she believed Muscarello's claim to be the sailor and they even dated after their brief reunion.
 But in 2005, Shain was much less certain, telling the New York Times, "I can't say he isn't.
 I just can't say he is.
 There is no way to tell."
-Muscarello has described his condition on August 14, 1945 as being quite drunk, and having no clear memory of his actions in the square.
+Muscarello has described his condition on August 14, 1945, as being quite drunk, and having no clear memory of his actions in the square.
 He stated that his mother claimed he was the man after seeing the photograph, and he came to believe it.
+Muscarello died in February 2024, at the age of 96.

 Glenn McDuffie

 Glenn McDuffie laid claim in 2007 and was supported by Houston Police Department forensic artist Lois Gibson.
 Gibson's forensic analysis compared the Eisenstaedt photographs with current-day photographs of McDuffie, analyzing key facial features identical on both sets.
 She measured his ears, facial bones, hairline, wrist, knuckles, and hand, and she compared those to enlargements of Eisenstaedt's photograph.

 In the August 14, 2007, issue of AM New York McDuffie said he passed five polygraph tests confirming his claim to be the man.
 McDuffie, a native of Kannapolis, North Carolina, who had lied about his age so he could enlist at the age of 15, went on after the war to play semi-pro baseball and to work for the United States Postal Service.
 He stated that on that day he was using the subway to go to Brooklyn to visit his girlfriend, Ardith Bloomfield.
 He came out of the subway at Times Square, where people were celebrating in the streets.
 Excited that his brother, who was being held by the Japanese as a prisoner of war, would be released, McDuffie began hollering and jumping up and down.
 A nurse saw him, and opened her arms to him.
 In apparent conflict with Eisenstaedt's recollections of the event, McDuffie said he ran over to her and kissed her for a long time so that Eisenstaedt could take the photograph:

 Gibson had also analyzed photographs of other men who have claimed to be the sailor, including Muscarello and Mendonsa (Mendonça), reporting that neither man's facial bones or other features match those of the sailor in the photograph.
 On August 3, 2008, Glenn McDuffie was recognized for his 81st birthday as the "Kissing Sailor" during the seventh-inning stretch of the Houston Astros and New York Mets game at Minute Maid Park.
-McDuffie died on March 14, 2014.
+McDuffie died on March 14, 2014, at the age of 86.